 What should you get instead of the Clip 4?

 The Bose SoundLink Micro is a great adversary to the Clip 4.
 Instead of a carabiner, Bose’s speaker relies on a durable, elastic band that wraps around various objects, like a bag strap or bike handlebars.
 While Bose’s speaker is still portable, it’s a bit larger and heavier than the Clip 4.
 This isn’t great if every ounce on your bag counts, but it yields a louder output (7.5W).
 Unlike the Clip 4, the SoundLink Micro has a microphone, so you can field phone calls and have one-sided conversations with your virtual assistant of choice.
+If you want newer hardware and don’t mind a larger size, the Bose SoundLink Flex is worth adding to your radar.

 Maybe the Clip 4 is a bit too big for your needs.
 If that’s the case, go ahead and grab the JBL GO 3.
 This little Bluetooth speaker shares the same IP67 rating as its big brother, but instead of a carabiner, it has a sturdy cloth loop.
 Due to the smaller size, the GO 3 doesn’t get nearly as loud as the Clip 4, but if you just want something to underscore a small outdoor gathering, it’s a good choice.